TheFutureGadgetsLab/PettingZoo/README.md

 # Petting Zoo

 Petting Zoo is environment for machine learning models to frolic and learn in, and a framework to help them do it in parallel.
-Currently there are tools to train models with a genetic algorithm, and reinforcement learning tools are coming soon!
+Currently there are tools to train models with a genetic algorithm!

 ## The Environment